 Ray Boyle: The corporate office and the people on the ground have vastly different jobs.
 Every role does something unique to create value for customers — and the data they need is unique to that work.
 A corporate role is different from any other role like merchandising, check out, driving product, etc. and the data needs to be designed to fit those purposes.
 Most importantly, it is important to approach data with one true source so people aren’t getting different perspectives on things that should be the same.
 Tune the data to fit the needs of the people who use it; don’t send corporate reports down to the field.

 Shauna Bowen: The more transparency you can provide both ways, the less disconnect there will be.
 I’ll echo Ray’s point about a single source of data and a common understanding of the business strategy.
 Constantly beat the drum of your key messages all the way down and all the way up.
 The more information people have, the better decisions they can make, regardless of the role.

 Looking for more resources?

 Check out our recent guide to empowering your workforce with meaningful, actionable insights at the right time.

 Need help getting started?

-We’ve honed in on the importance of equipping your retail frontline workforce with the insights they need and created a 90-day prototype of a tool that helps your organization get simple, actionable insights to your retail frontline employees – with user and technical validation.
-We call it a Frontline Data Pre-flight.
+We’ve honed in on the importance of equipping your retail frontline workforce with the insights they need.
+Are you looking to create change, faster, with your data?
+We can help your organization get simple, actionable insights to your retail frontline employees – with user and technical validation.
 Learn more below.